Myfanwy Ashmore: Career

 Ashmore is primarily known for her software-related art.
 She has exhibited alongside Yoko Ono, Sol LeWitt, Liam Gillick, Robert Gober, George Brecht, lo-bat, COVOX, Mark Hosler of negativland, Norman White and others.

 Her 2000 soma/somo project, a series of networked decaying grapefruits, was publicly criticized in the Canadian Parliament by Inky Mark, heritage critic of the Reform Party.
 Mark argued that the public money spent by the Canada Council for the Arts on this and other artistic projects was misspent.

 Her 2000 software art work entitled Mario Battle no.1 has been one of her most recognized and widely exhibited works.
-This program and two subsequent works Mario Doing Time and Mario is Drowning (both 2004), are based on Super Mario Brothers.
+This program and two subsequent works Mario Doing Time and Mario is Drowning (both 2004), are based on Super Mario Bros..
 The series plays on typical "rescue the princess" themes, Mario Battle no.1 was distributed by Year01.com and runme.org, initially by ROM and emulator on floppies across North America, and later online.
 It has been compared with Cory Arcangel's Super Mario Clouds as an example of games as art object, and "reduction and abstraction of the source material".
-The series, appeared in a 2006 exhibition at InterAccess Electronic Media Arts Centre, as well as in public screenings of a one-minute video of Mario Battle no.1 in Dundas Square as part of Year Zero One's TRANSMEDIA :29:59 festival.
+The series, appeared in a 2006 exhibition at InterAccess Electronic Media Arts Centre, as well as in public screenings of a one-minute video of Mario Battle no.1 in Sankofa Square (then Yonge-Dundas Square) as part of Year Zero One's TRANSMEDIA :29:59 festival.
 It was later exhibited in 2012 at the Platform Centre for Photographic and Digital Arts in Winnipeg.

 In 2004, Ashmore was part of the exhibition 0.001 Percent Volume, curated by Dave Dyment at Mercer Union in Toronto.

 Her work was included in Episode 4 of Lorna Mills' Ways of Something (2014-2015).